-Prerequisites: Senior standing; [GES110; THE201; Comparative Systems (G) course; Nature of Persons (N) course] or [GES246; Comparative Systems (G) course; Nature of Persons (N) course].
+Prerequisites: Senior standing; [GES140; GES160; THE201; Comparative Systems (G) course] or [GES246; Comparative Systems (G) course].
 Offered: Fall, spring

 GES427P • Christian Responses to Genocide.
 3 Credits.
 Examination of the nature of genocide and religious terrorism with an emphasis on psychosocial influences in the actions of perpetrators, bystanders, and victims.
 Discussion of relevant religious and moral issues.
 Study includes selected major genocides of the 20th and 21st centuries.